OR logo

 The cross-coupling reaction of alkyl halides with alkyl metal reagents is a straightforward synthetic method to construct saturated carbon frameworks.
 Although the development of alkyl–alkyl cross-coupling reactions has lagged behind [...]

-The classic Ugi reaction is a four-component coupling process that involves a carboxylic acid, a carbonyl compound, an amine, and an isocyanide.
-All reaction components are in a dynamic equilibrium [...]
+Graphical Abstract by Andrew Moore The classic Ugi reaction is a four-component coupling process that involves a carboxylic acid, a carbonyl compound, an amine, and an isocyanide.
+All reaction components [...]

 The classic Ugi reaction is a four-component coupling process involving a carboxylic acid, a carbonyl compound, an amine, and an isocyanide, resulting in an N-acylamino acid amide product.
 Modified Ugi reactions [...]